jeremychase/wxgate/readme.md

 1. Go to "Device List"
 1. Select the station you want data from.
 1. Click 'next' until on the 'Customized' view.
-1. Enter the IP or hostname of the machine running `wxigate`.
+1. Enter the IP or hostname of the machine running `wxgate`.
-1. In `Path` enter `/wxigate/awp/v1?`
+1. In `Path` enter `/wxgate/awp/v1?`
 1. Click 'Save'.
-1. You should start seeing packets in the stdout of `wxigate`.
+1. You should start seeing packets in the stdout of `wxgate`.

 ## Status